Find out how to update Hyperglance to the latest version, and schedule automatic updates

 1. To upgrade to the newest version of Hyperglance, you must run this command sequence:

 sudo docker-compose -f /etc/docker-compose.yml pull && sudo docker-compose -f /etc/docker-compose.yml up -d

-To free up hard drive space you must now delete the old Docker images:
+2. To free up hard drive space, run these commands to delete the old Docker images:

 docker rmi $(docker images -a -q)